-Once the basic structure and content of the Disaster Resilience Framework has been established with input from stakeholders and the workshops, NIST will convene the Disaster Resilience Standards Panel (DRSP).
-The DRSP will, with initial input provided by NIST, define the outline of the Model Resilience Guidelines and draft the content of the Model Resilience Guidelines.
+Once the basic structure and content of the Community Resilience Planning Guide (Guide) for Buildings and Infrastructure Systems has been established, NIST will convene the Disaster Resilience Standards Panel (DRSP).
+The DRSP will, with initial input provided by NIST, define the outline of the Community Resilience Implementation Guidelines and draft the content of the Community Resilience Implementation Guidelines.
 The first phase of these guidelines will focus on critical buildings and infrastructure systems.
-As resources become available, NIST will expand its program to include guidance for all building types.

 Who should be involved in the DRSP?